eraybasar/pesdk-docs/_guides/html5/v3_6/resources/support.md

 ---
 layout: guide
-title: Api Documentation # title as shown in the menu and
+title: Support # title as shown in the menu and
 order: 1
 category:
   - html5 # One of the categories
+  - guide
+  - resource
 tags: &tags # tags that are necessary
   - photo editor